How to Choose the Right Chicken Coop for Indiana’s Weather

 -

-Ensure windows and doors are reinforced and can’t be easily opened.
+Ensure windows and doors are reinforced and cant be easily opened.

 A secure coop ensures peace of mind and protects your flock year-round.